-Most of the carpets designed by Zukhurutdinov comprise painstakingly detailed and arranged geometric designs with origins in 17th century—or older—motifs.
+Most of the carpets designed by Zukhurutdinov comprise painstakingly detailed geometric designs with origins in the 17th century, or even earlier.
 Made of regionally sourced materials and woven on traditional wooden looms, carpets typically take around seven months to create.

 Zukhurutdinov and his team researches the traditional art of nomadic weaving and specializes in the reproduction of the best hand-made nomadic rugs and kilims, using pure, high quality wool and silk and organic, locally sourced dyes.
 Because of their incredibly soft piles, these textiles are prized not only regionally, but also around the globe.